 Of the 25 Nobel laureates with ties to Manchester—in addition to Thomson, Rutherford, Bohr, and Bethe, already mentioned—we may note:

 While Manchester is best known for the high caliber of its offerings in the natural sciences—especially in the Schools of Physics and Astronomy, of Biological Sciences, and of Mechanical, Aerospace, and Civil Engineering—the School of Social Sciences has an excellent reputation, as well.
 The latter is particularly strong in the fields of sociology and economics, especially development economics, as witnessed by the Brooks World Poverty Institute (BWPI), which was founded at the University of Manchester in 2005.
 The BWPI’s inaugural chair was Joseph Stiglitz.

 The University of Manchester is a public research university in Manchester, England.
 The main campus is south of Manchester City Centre on Oxford Road.
 The university owns and operates major cultural assets such as the Manchester Museum, The Whitworth art gallery, the John Rylands Library, the Tabley House Collection and the Jodrell Bank Observatory – a UNESCO World Heritage Site.

 University of Manchester is known for it's academic work in the following disciplines:

-University of Manchester's most influential alumni faculty include professors and professionals in the fields of Anthropology, Physics, and Chemistry.
+University of Manchester's most influential alumni include professors and professionals in the fields of Physics, Anthropology, and Chemistry.
 Here are some of University of Manchester's most famous alumni: